A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

 \juanrrr{Alibaba has recently presented HB-PNM~\cite{niu2022isscc}, a PNM system with specialized engines for recommendation systems, which is composed of a DRAM die and a logic die vertically integrated via hybrid bonding (HB)~\cite{fujun2020stacked}.}

 \juanrrr{Figure~\ref{fig:hb-pnm} shows the logic die and the DRAM die (top left), and the cross-section of a chip package with the logic die and the DRAM die vertically bonded by HB (bottom left)~\cite{niu2022isscc}.
-The DRAM die contains $6 \times 6$ 1Gb DRAM cores with 8 banks each (top right of Figure~\ref{fig:hb-pnm}).
+The DRAM die contains \gfv{36} 1~Gb DRAM cores \gfv{(organized in a $6 \times 6$ 2D-array of DRAM cores)} with 8 banks each (top right of Figure~\ref{fig:hb-pnm}).
 The logic die contains multiple processing elements called \emph{match} and \emph{neural engines} (bottom right of Figure~\ref{fig:hb-pnm}) that perform, respectively, matching and ranking in a recommendation system.}